Manu343726/Turbo/README.md

                                      >;
          };

-   Later `tml::multi_lambda` overrides `tml::eval` to call the `::result` template alias properly:
+   Later `tml::impl::multi_lambda` overrides `tml::eval` to call the `::result` template alias properly:

          template<typename...
 VARIABLES , typename BODY>
-         struct overrides_eval<tml::multi_lambda<VARIABLES...,BODY>> : public tml::true_type
+         struct overrides_eval<tml::impl::multi_lambda<VARIABLES...,BODY>> : public tml::true_type
          {};

          template<typename...
 VARIABLES , typename BODY , typename...
 ARGS>
-         struct eval<tml::multi_lambda<VARIABLES...,BODY>,tml::list<ARGS...>> :
+         struct eval<tml::impl::multi_lambda<VARIABLES...,BODY>,tml::list<ARGS...>> :
-            public tml::function<typename tml::multi_lambda<VARIABLES...,BODY>::template result<ARGS...>>
+            public tml::function<typename tml::impl::multi_lambda<VARIABLES...,BODY>::template result<ARGS...>>
          {};

-   The evaluation of that lambda does not work on GCC.
+   *The evaluation of that lambda does not work on GCC.
 After some discussions and tests I'm sure this code is valid, seems like a GCC bug.
-   This project was reconfigured to use the LLVM/CLang toolchain, where this code works perfectly.
+   This project was reconfigured to use the LLVM/CLang toolchain, where this code works perfectly.*

  - **The `TURBO_ASSERT()` macro overloading doesn't work on LLVM/CLang**: `TURBO_ASSERT()` is a macro "overloaded", making possible to pass one or two parameters depending on the use case.
    The macro overloading is an old trick to define macros with different number of parameters, but with the same name.
    `TURBO_ASSERT()` was implemented and tested using GCC 4.8.2, but the overloading doesn't work properly on LLVM/CLang toolchain for some reason.

- - **Some compiler configuration issues**: LLVM/CLang works building a GCC-like forntend, and for some reason they define the `__GNUC__` macro in addition to the `__llvm__`.
+   *Currently fixed, was a bug on the `SELECT_ARG_3(...)` macro.*

  - **Lambda body and placeholders evaluation**:  As explained above in the `Features` entry, Turbo implements lambda expressions as Haskell-like let expressions where the lambda